joglekara/VlaPy/paper/paper.md

 This forms a tridiagonal system of equations that can be directly inverted.

 ### Integrated Code Testing
 Unit tests are provided for this operator.
-They can be found in `tests/test_lb.py` The unit tests ensure that
+They can be found in `tests/test_lb.py` and `tests/test_dg.py`.
+The unit tests ensure that

 1. The operator does not impact a Maxwell-Boltzmann distribution already satisfying $v_{th} = v_0$.

-2. The operator conserves number density, momentum, and energy when initialized with a zero net velocity.
+2. The LB operator conserves number density, momentum, and energy when initialized with a zero mean velocity.

+3. The DG operator conserves number density, momentum, and energy when initialized with a non-zero mean velocity.

 The `notebooks/test_fokker_planck.ipynb` notebook contains illustrations and examples for these tests.
 Below, we show results from some of the tests for illustrative purposes.